AI-14/AI-14/README.md

     "other": ["Git", "GitHub Actions", "Kafka", "React", "FastAPI"] },
   "open_to_discussions": [
-    "LLMOps strategies and research-to-production challenges",
+    "Research-to-production challenges in LLMOps",
-    "Multi-agent system design",
+    "Multi-agent AI system design patterns",
     "Self-evolving AI systems and autonomous improvement",
-    "Research and application of agentic AI in fintech and beyond" ],
+    "Research collaborations and application of agentic AI in fintech and beyond" ],
   "contact": {
     "linkedin": "https://www.linkedin.com/in/amaanizhar/",